sqweelygig/supercool-servers/README.md

 In choosing the software development model, the first consideration is positioning on the spectrum from waterfall to agile.
 This project has a small, well-bounded and useful product within a sizeable pluripotential scope for development.
-For example, the MVP could consist of a data-gathering flow, a simplified thermal model, a schedule optimisation algorithm and a brief final report.
+For example, the minimum viable product (MVP) could consist of a data-gathering flow, a simplified thermal model, a schedule optimisation algorithm and a brief final report.
 Alongside architecture decisions and toolchain initialisation, this MVP will require an estimated 70% of the project budget.
-The scope for improving this offering includes iteratively improving any of these functional requirements, adding integration with APIs, the internet of things, and more accurate modelling.
+The scope for improving this offering includes iteratively improving any of these functional requirements, adding integration with APIs, the internet of things (IoT), and more accurate modelling.
 It is also worth noting that it is not a critical system and the project commissioners require several milestones.
 In conclusion, this project will be organised in an agile fashion, prompted mainly by the relative scale of MVP and potential.
 The MVP development will be a series of small increments, with further development being incremental or iterative as required.